tarantool/doc/doc/how-to/db/crud.rst

     - [1, 'Scorpions', 1965]
     ...

-``upsert`` turns into ``insert`` when no old tuple is found by the primary key.
+``upsert`` acts as ``insert`` when no old tuple is found by the primary key.

 .. code-block:: tarantoolsession

     tarantool> bands:upsert({1, 'Scorpions', 1965}, {{'=', 2, 'The Doors'}})
     ---
     ...
-    -- As you can see, {1, 'Scorpions', 1965} were inserted, --
+    -- As you can see, {1, 'Scorpions', 1965} was inserted, --
     -- and the update operations were not applied. -- bands:select()
     ---
     - - [1, 'Scorpions', 1965]
     ...

-    -- Performing another upsert with the same primary key, -- -- but different values in the other fields. -- bands:upsert({1, 'Scorpions', 1965}, {{'=', 2, 'The Doors'}})
+    -- upsert with the same primary key but different values in other fields -- -- applies the update operation and ignores a new tuple. -- bands:upsert({1, 'Scorpions', 1965}, {{'=', 2, 'The Doors'}})
     ---
     ...
-    -- The old tuple was found by the primary key {1} -- -- and update operations were applied. --
-    -- The new tuple was ignored. -- tarantool> s:select{}
+    tarantool> bands:select()
     ---
     - - [1, 'The Doors', 1965]
     ...

 ``upsert`` searches for an old tuple by the primary index, NOT by a secondary index.
-This can lead to a duplication error if the new tuple ruins the uniqueness of a secondary index.
+This can lead to a duplication error if the new tuple violates the uniqueness of a secondary index.

 .. code-block:: tarantoolsession